ChristopherA/self/README.md

 >
 > I am co-author with Shannon Appelcline of [“Meeples Together: How and Why Cooperative Board Games Work”,](https://www.meeplestogether.com/) a book on the practice, design and theory of cooperative games, best exemplified by games like Pandemic, Hanabi, Arkham Horror, and Gloomhaven.
 We had a successful [Kickstarter](https://www.kickstarter.com/projects/jefftidball/meeples-together-how-and-why-cooperative-board-gam) in late 2018 and the book will be [available](https://meeples-together.backerkit.com/hosted_preorders) to the public in March of 2019.
 We are working on a sequel on the topic of collaborative play for publication in 2020.
 >
-> In the computer games industry, I’m the founder of [Skotos Tech](https://www.skotos.net/), an online game company where I was lead for the social Castle Marrach and Lovecraft Country online games, and produce Grendel’s Revenge.
+> In the computer games industry, I’m the founder of [Skotos Tech](https://www.skotos.net/), an online game company where I was lead for the social [Castle Marrach](http://www.skotos.net/games/marrach/) ([wikipedia](https://en.wikipedia.org/wiki/Castle_Marrach)) and [Lovecraft Country: Arkham by Night](http://www.topmudsites.com/forums/muddisplay.php?mudid=arkham) online games, and produced [Grendel’s Revenge](https://www.skotos.net/games/grendel/).
 >
 > With my long-time co-author Shannon Appelcline, I am also the creator & co-author of an upcoming graphic novel Touched, as well as producer of two previous comics associated with our online games: [Lovecraft Country: Return to Arkham](http://www.lovecraftcountry.com/comic/) & [Castle Marrach: Awakenings](http://www.skotos.net/games/marrach/comic/awakenings/awakenings.shtml).
 >